 Scouts are young people, aged 10 ½ to 14, who master new skills, have adventures at home or abroad and help others in their own communities and beyond.

 Week in and week out, they gather in groups called Scout Troops to conquer the small task of changing the world.

-Being a Scout is all about growing and learning in small but mighty ways.
+Being a Scout is all about taking that next step in mighty ways.
 Here are some of the things you’ll get up to with your new friends.

 Questions?
 We’ve answered some of the most common ones below.

 Each Scout Troop is made up of young people aged 10½ to 14, led by trained adult volunteers who are on hand to share their skills and keep everyone safe.
 Traditionally, Scout leaders were nicknamed ‘Skip’ – an abbreviation of ‘Skipper’, which is a name given to a ship’s captain.
 In some Troops this name is still used, but these days it’s more common for Scout leaders to just use their real names.

 Within their Troop, Scouts are part of a Patrol – smaller groups of Scouts who look out for one another, and help each other grow.
 Scouts usually gather in their Patrols at the beginning and end of meetings.
 They might also stick together on expeditions or trips away, or during certain activities.

 The cost of going to Scouts will depend on how your local Troop does things.
 Usually, a basic fee covering the cost of the hire and upkeep of the place where you meet will be collected weekly, monthly, termly or annually.
 Trips, camps and activities that take place away from the usual meeting place are usually charged separately.